ckesurf/yale-web-053022/15-intro-to-the-internet/README.md

-#### Overview Of Mod 2:
+#### Overview Of Phase 2:
-By the end of this Mod you should be able to create a fullstack web application
+By the end of this phase, you should be able to create a fullstack web application

 * HTTP
   * Request & Response